Getting There By Bike

 Tips on Getting A Bicycle

 - Ask around: people you know may have or know of an unused bicycle that might fit your needs!

-- There are often bicycles at the Police Auctions.
-For more information, call your local county sheriff’s department
+- There are often bicycles at the Police Auctions or call your local county sheriff’s department, for example: Berrien County.

-- Cycle ReCycle is a unique program in Southwest Michigan located in downtown Benton Harbor, that seeks to empower people through mechanical skills and access to quality bikes regardless of identity or socioeconomic status.
+- Cycle-Re-Cycle is a unique program in Southwest Michigan located in Benton Harbor, that seeks to empower people through mechanical skills and access to quality bikes regardless of identity or socioeconomic status.
 Used bicycles are donated by the community and refurbished by volunteers.
 Volunteers and program participants can earn a bicycle with volunteer time.
-Youth and adults alike can volunteer at Cycle ReCycle to learn the ins and outs of bicycle repair, and earn credit hours.
+Youth and adults alike can volunteer at Cycle-Re-Cycle to learn the ins and outs of bicycle repair, and earn credit hours.
 Credit hours can be exchanged for bicycles, bicycle parts, or time in the stand (repair your own bike).

 - Local bicycle shops offer a wide range of bicycles and can help you find one that’s right for you.